dipanjanS/dipanjanS.github.io.old/_posts/2015-03-14-python-multipurpose-language-data-science.md

 <br>
 ## Why Python?

 Before, we begin, one might be thinking, why should we choose Python over any other programming language?
-I would say that no language is suitable for solving all kinds of problem, however Python being a multi-purpose programming language can be used in different domains to build solutions for different scenarios.
+I would say that no language is suitable for solving all kinds of problems, however, Python being a high level multi-purpose programming language, can be used in different domains to build solutions for different scenarios.
 Some examples include,

  - Web and Internet Development
  - Web Crawling and Scraping